mainio/gha-decidim-module/README.md

 - `lint.yml` - Lints the code using different linters, such as Rubocop, ESLint and Stylelint.

+The actions that this repository provides:

+- `setup_app` - Sets up the test application for reuse.
+- `test_rspec` - Runs the RSpec tests for the module.
+- `test_js` - Runs the JS tests (generally Jest) for the module.
+- `lint` - Runs the different linters for the module.

 ## Usage

 This repository contains both GitHub actions as well as shared workflow